eggerj/cospliceModNet/README.md

 - `ComplexHeatmap`
 - `circlize`

-The R script `cosplicing_module_infererence.R` loads the sample LSV quantities and LSV annotations in order to formulate SVRs and perform de novo network inference using the WGCNA framework.
+The R script `cosplicing_module_infererence.R` walks the user through loading the splicing data, formulating SVRs, and performing basic network inference and module detection using the WGCNA framework.
+It loads an additional file `cosplicing_helper_functions.R` which contains convenience functions for formulating SVRs and identifying co-splicing modules.
+Both output files from the previous step are required for SVR formulation.